Institute of Conservation

 The Institute of Conservation (Icon) is a charity championing heritage conservation, and is the professional membership body for the conservation profession.

-With approximately 2,300 members worldwide, Icon supports conservators and the wider heritage sector to safeguard cultural heritage from damage and decay and its network of highly skilled practitioners cares for objects large and small.
+With approximately 2,300 members worldwide, Icon supports conservators and the wider heritage sector to safeguard cultural heritage from damage and decay and its network of skilled practitioners cares for objects large and small.
 From the industrial to the ancient, the work of conservators intersects global histories of art, craft, engineering and production.

 Setting the Professional Standards of practice for the profession, Icon ensures objects and collections are protected and preserved for future generations by conservators with strong technical skills and expertise in conservation practice, theory and ethics.

 Background

 The institute is the UK professional body for those who care for cultural heritage.
 This includes objects and collections held by public and private museums, art galleries, libraries, archives, record offices and historic houses; as well as privately owned possessions in people's homes, from furniture to family photographs.
 Cultural heritage includes buildings as well as movable items in collections.
 Icon's members - conservators and restorers - care for things attached to buildings too, like wall paintings or sculpture, but the care of built structures themselves is mostly the domain of conservation architects represented by the Institute of Historic Building Conservation.